 When school started again and our parents were not able to answer all our questions, we always knew we had the library where there was supervised homework completion.

 In Germany the debate on the opportunities of working class children versus children of academics is strongly based on one argument.
 Summarized to its simplest form: working class children consider themselves at a disadvantage because their parents don’t have money they can spend on cultural activities.
 Therefore, it is argued, working class children don’t have a chance at the same intellectual development as those of academics.

 It was in this very library where children whose parents had no time or did not speak the language were read to out loud by volunteers.
 It was among one of those wooden shelves on the first floor where I found an exercise book to practice writing stories.
 Today, I have this blog to share them.
-Those who had no computers at home had access to the ones on the second floor in exchange for 50 cents per hour or maybe it was free, I cannot remember.
+Those who had no computers at home had access to the ones on the second floor of the now abandoned building in exchange for 50 cents per hour or maybe it was free, I cannot remember.